mscharstrom/nginx-redirect-guide/README.md

 Other prerequisites:<br>
 - [x] You've set an "A" (HTTP) redirect from your web domain to your own public IP of the web server.
 - [x] Your webserver is up and running and you have an example.com website on it (for eg. in /var/www/example.com/).
+- [x] I'm assuming that you are using include /etc/nginx/conf.d/*.conf; over include /etc/nginx/sites-enabled/*;.
+If sites-enabled are your preferred choise, please adapt accordingly in the last section.

 <b>Why even bother?</b><br>
 Without SSL, your website will show insecure to the visitors.
 SSL encrypts requests made between a web server and a visitors browser and it also make requests and responsens happen in a way so that they can't be intercepted.
 The certificates that is being authenticated makes sure that the certificate isn't intended for a different domain, if so the user will get alerted and the browser will most likely block the request.
 Users today expect a secure and private online experience when using a website.
 It is more or less default nowadays to use TLS/SSL (HTTPS).<br>